• Skip to primary navigation

 It has a milder, tangier flavor than cow's milk cheese and a smooth, creamy texture.

-Goat cheese is a versatile ingredient that can be used in savory or sweet dishes.
+Goat cheese is a flexible ingredient that can be used in savory or sweet dishes.

 It is commonly used as a spread on crackers or bread or as a topping for salads and pizzas.